-- The SMRT Link server should run on a dedicated 64-bit Linux host with libc 2.12.1 or greater. - Installing as the same non-root user (\$SMRT USER) that will be used to run the system. - The \$SMRT_USER has full permissions in the file system in the \$SMRT_ROOT directory and in all linked directories for jobs_root, db_datadir and tmp_dir.
-(Common problems include NFS setup problems, ACLs, and so on.) - When running in distributed mode, all other nodes have the same path for \$SMRT_ROOT and for all linked directories. - During the installation, no other daemons/services are bound to the same ports. - PacBio highly recommends that the system clock be synchronized to a public NTP time server. - The \$SMRT_USER service account must have both the nofile and nproc limits set to a minimum of 8192.
-(See the ulimit(1) and limits.conf(5) Linux man pages for more information.)
+- The SMRT Link server should run on a dedicated 64-bit Linux host with libc 2.12.1 or greater. - The installation is performed by the same non-root user (\$SMRT USER) that will be used to run the system. - The \$SMRT_USER has full permissions in the file system in the \$SMRT_ROOT directory and in all linked directories for jobs_root, db_datadir and tmp_dir.
+(Common problems include NFS setup problems, ACLs, and so on.) - When running in distributed mode, all other nodes have the same path for \$SMRT_ROOT and for all linked directories.
+(The NFS exports should have identical mount points on all cluster nodes.) - During the installation, no other daemons/services processes are bound to the same ports as the SMRT Link services. - PacBio highly recommends that the system clock be synchronized to a public NTP time server. - The \$SMRT_USER service account must have both the nofile and nproc limits set to a minimum of 8192.
+(See the ulimit(1) and limits.conf(5) Linux man pages for more information.) - The host operating system must provide the en US.UTF-8 locale/character set.